 He has also rejected you from being king.”

 Then Saul said to Samuel, “I have sinned; I have indeed transgressed the command of the Lord and your words, because I feared the people and listened to their voice.
 Now therefore, please pardon my sin and return with me, that I may worship the Lord.”
 But Samuel said to Saul, “I will not return with you; for you have rejected the word of the Lord, and the Lord has rejected you from being king over Israel.”
 As Samuel turned to go, Saul seized the edge of his robe, and it tore.
 So Samuel said to him, “The Lord has torn the kingdom of Israel from you today and has given it to your neighbor, who is better than you.

 So, not only did Saul disobey God, he then throws his soldiers under the bus.
-Verse 22 makes my heart ache.
-My heart’s desire it to delight the Lord, and here Samuel clearly lays out what that entails.
+Verse 22 makes my heartache.
+My heart’s desire is to delight the Lord, and here Samuel clearly lays out what that entails.
 Obedience is more important than intention.

 It’s actually pretty insulting if you think about it.
-God says destroy that animal and instead it’s taken and then used as a sacrifice animal.
+God says destroy that animal and instead, it’s taken and then used as a sacrificial animal.
 A sacrifice animal that was not raised by the person offering it up.
 It’s kind of like regifting an unusable gift!

 There were some pretty harsh consequences for Saul.
 This is the moment when kingship is taken away from him.
 Verse 35 is the one that absolutely kills me though.

 Samuel did not see Saul again until the day of his death; for Samuel grieved over Saul.
 And the Lord regretted that He had made Saul king over Israel.

 The Lord regretted that He had made Saul king over Israel.
 Can we agree this is a statement we never want to be a part of our history?
 The Lord regretted entrusting two sons to Beth.
 The Lord regretted entrusting a ministry to college women to Beth.
 Oh, how I ache to consider these statements!